-On this day in rugby league history, the Balmain Tigers (and a Tigers great) were born, the Broncos took charge in London and two grand final-winning superstars became captains.
+On this day the Balmain Tigers (and a Tigers great) were born, the Broncos took charge in London and two grand final-winning superstars became captains.

 Around 600 people attended a "rowdy" meeting at the Balmain Town Hall and local players Robert Hutcheson and Robert Graves move "that the Balmain District Rugby League Football Club be now formed".
 The motion was carried enthusiastically.
 Balmain would go on to win 11 NSWRL premierships before merging with Western Suburbs in 1999.